jaroslavmerc/corrlab/README.md

 You can download the software and its code here.
-Use the Wiki page for more information on the software, its installation and instructions for using the application.
+Use the [Wiki page](https://github.com/jaroslavmerc/corrlab/wiki) for more information on the software, its installation and instructions for using the application.

-Please, report bugs using the tab Issues of this repository.
+Please, report bugs using the [Issues page](https://github.com/jaroslavmerc/corrlab/issues) of this repository.